MODFLOW-USGS/modflow6/src/Solution/ParticleTracker/vertical.md

 If `STAY` is selected, a dry particle will remain stationary until a) the cell rewets and tracking can continue or b) the simulation ends.

-**Note**: In version 6.5.0, behavior was as described by `DROP`.
-This remains the default behavior in version 6.6.0.

 ```mermaid
 flowchart LR
     ACTIVE{Cell active?} --> |No| TERMINATE{Terminate}